Undergraduate Research Opportunities

 - Complexity or difficulty of the project.
 The honors project should be a substantial undertaking.
 It should be more than a project in a senior-level computer science course.

 - Ability to do independent work.
 This criterion exhibits how well the student has synthesized his or her studies in computer science.
-A student who devises his or her own honors topic or who needs little supervision and help for the honors project demonstrates the ability to do independent work.
+A student who devises his or her own honors topic or who needs little supervision and help for the honors thesis demonstrates the ability to do independent work.

 - Originality.
 An innovative project is of more value.
 Innovation in a software project includes originality in design, application, algorithm, or implementation.
 Innovation in a theoretical project includes original results in the form of theorems, algorithms, or proofs.

 The Charles Center, which oversees the honors program, has posted a great deal of helpful information about departmental honors.
 Students considering an honors thesis might find it helpful to review past honors theses in Computer Science.
 Students can also consider applying for the Charles Center Summer Honors Research Fellowship to start working on an Honors thesis.